ziyaddhuka/Neural-Networks-K-nearest-neighbors-and-SVMs/readme.txt

 ### once done with grading of the code you can deactivate the environment and delete it
 > deactivate
 > rm -r my_env

-## Above code is tested on linux server.
-If there are any issues which can't be resolved feel free to email me at zxd200000@utdallas.edu